 - 1-128 slave interfaces that can be:

-- AXI3[TM].
+- AXI3.

-- AXI4TM.
+- AXI4.

-- AHB-Lite[TM] Slave.
+- AHB-Lite slave interface.

-- AHB-Lite Mirrored Master.
+- AHB-Lite mirrored master interface.

 - 1-64 master interfaces that can be:

 - AXI3.

 - AXI4.

-- AHB-Lite Master.
+- AHB-Lite master interface.

-- AHB-Lite Mirrored Slave.
+- AHB-Lite mirrored slave interface.

-- APB2[TM].
+- APB2.

-- APB3[TM].
+- APB3.

-- APB4[TM].
+- APB4.

 - Hierarchical clock-gating.

 - Configuration of:

-- An APB master interface can have up to 16 ports of mixed APB2, APB3 and APB4.
+- An APB AMIB can have up to 16 subports.
+Each subport can be APB2, APB3, or APB4.

 - An AXI port to support four region control bits.

 - An AXI port to support Quality of Service (QoS) signalling.

 - Single-cycle arbitration.

 - Full pipelining to prevent master stalls.

 - Programmable control for FIFO transaction release.

 - Multiple switch networks.

 - Complex topologies, including Network on Chip (NoC) loop-back connections between switches.

 - Up to five cascaded switch networks between any master and slave interface pair.

 - AXI or AHB-Lite masters and slaves with:

 - An address width of 32-64 bits.

 - A data width of 32, 64, 128, or 256 bits.

 - Non-contiguous APB slave address map for a single master interface.

 - Independent widths of user-defined sideband signals for each channel.

 - Global Programmers View (GPV) for the entire interconnect that you can configure so that any master, or a discrete configuration slave interface, can access it.

 - Highly flexible timing closure options.

 - Hierarchical clock-gating to reduce idle or near idle power.

 - Quality of Service (QoS), using the QoS-400 product.
-See also Optional features on page 2-30.
+See also Optional features on page 2-32.